jralphw/todo/README.md

 ## Plans

 1. Plan to switch over from regular JavaScript to [TypeScript](https://www.typescriptlang.org/) in project.
 Coming soon.
+2. Deploying a preview ver. of the app on Firebase or Github pages.
 2. Will add iOS platform in capacitor for well... iOS version ofc.